 A storming season in 2012 saw Sergio Perez promoted to a top drive in 2013.
 His McLaren opportunity may have come too early, but the Mexican proved his worth as one of F1’s top-performing midfield drivers during seven seasons with the Silverstone-based team.
-Now a race winner, Perez steps up to Red Bull in 2021.
+Now a race winner, Perez races with Red Bull.

 |Full Name||Sergio Perez Mendoza|